emtreid/GitTrainingStory/README.md

 Nothing seemed out of place except there were washing machines EVERYWHERE!

-And they were full of hash browns.
+And they were full of sausage rolls.